PhilReedData/TLSOnlineAppointment/docs/index.md

 The following guide applies to the Windows PC version.

 It is possible to have an online appointment without installing the Zoom software beforehand.
-You will be offered to download the Zoom installer at the start of the appointment.
+You will be offered to download the Zoom installer at the start of the appointment, however, to help maximise the appointment time, we recommend installing beforehand.

 We recommend that you use **headphones and a microphone** on your PC or laptop.
 This will help you to hear clearly without producing audio feedback.